BDC Hamburger Icon

 Choosing the best bar POS system

 • Does it meet your business’s specific needs?
-Some POS systems cater to retailers, whereas others focus on bars or restaurants, so look for one that fits your specific needs.
+Some POS systems are best for retailers, whereas others are more suited to bars or restaurants, so look for one that fits your specific needs.
 You want to select a system that’s designed with bars in mind, not one that makes it an afterthought.

 • Can it support your growth?
-It is important to anticipate your business growth and choose a bar POS system that will allow your business to expand.
+It is important to anticipate your continued business growth and choose a bar POS system that will support your establishment’s future needs.

 • Is it affordable for your budget?
 There are a variety of POS systems at a range of prices, so select one that fits your budget.
 A POS system is designed to help you run your business better, and if it costs too much, it could negatively affect your cash flow

 • Is the software compatible with your other business apps?
 A good bar POS system will integrate easily with your accounting software and other business apps to give you a complete view of your business.
-If the POS system doesn’t integrate with your existing software and you don’t want to change vendors, select a different POS provider.
+If the POS system doesn’t integrate with your existing software and you don’t want to change vendors, select a POS provider that offers the integrations you need.

 • Is it flexible?
-It’s crucial to find a POS system that is flexible and supportive.
+It’s crucial to choose a POS system that is customizable, with help available from the vendor’s customer team as needed.
 “When purchasing a point-of-sale system, make sure to pick a system that is flexible [and] has a good support service … with a strong call center,” Chris Ligan, head of account acquisitions at credit card processing company Auric, told us.
 “Most importantly, find a system that does not hold you hostage by forcing you to use their merchant services, as the hardware you have should be open source.”

 POS system vendors cater to different industries, so make sure to choose one that has experience working with bar and restaurant owners.